bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Hueglin, T.O., 1994.
-“Exploring Concepts of Treaty Federalism: A Comparative Perspective.
+“Exploring Concepts of Treaty Federalism: A Comparative' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Perspective.
 Paper prepared as part of the Research Program of the Royal Commission on Aboriginal Peoples: 1 – 88.
 Retrieved from <'
       -
         type: text
         marks: